Joecowboy/MOVIE2K.bundle/README.md

 #Movie2k Plugin Introduction:

-This is a Plex channel plugin that pulls in Movie and TV Episodes from the website Movie2k.to now moved to Movie4k.to.
+This is a Plex channel plugin that pulls in Movie and TV Episodes from the website Movie2k.to now moved to Movie4k.to, Movie2k.tv, Movie2k.sx and Movie2k.tl.
+All the sites have a little bit different content with different Host line ups for the movies and tv shows.

 ![dashboard-thumbnail]